“Beyond

 the analysis of many hundreds of cycle rides over a range of distance and

-The biggest problem is estimating the height climbed
+include actual GPS measured values.
+The biggest problem is estimating the

-– all mapping systems and software has unavoidable error when establishing a
+height climbed – all mapping systems and software have unavoidable disagreement

-value for height of accent and decent of a cycling route.
-And in Cyclac, using
+when establishing a value for height of ascent and decent for a cycling route –

-with a one standard deviation of ~200ft with distances from 10-miles to
+a standard deviation of ~190ft for distances in the range 10-miles to 46-miles.

 Google Maps provides tools to plot routes and Google

-Earth can takes these routes and quickly provide a value for accent and decent.
+Earth can takes these routes and quickly provide a value for ascent and decent.

-Distance cycled and accurate measures of accent are the two most important
+Distance cycled and measurements of ascent are the two most important figures

-figures for grading a route.
-How these grades sit subjectively with the
+for grading a route.
+How these grades sit subjectively with the individual

-individual cyclist is down to the cyclist: an elite cyclist will have a
+cyclist is down to the cyclist: an elite cyclist will have a completely

-completely different view to that of ‘ordinary folk’ (the likes of Julie and
+different view to that of ‘ordinary folk’ (the likes of Julie and me).

 express how much effort we feel for the cycle ride.